Legal aspects

 Read more about lawfulness and legal basis for processing personal data in research.

-What information do I need to provide to research participants?
+What information do I need to provide to the research participants?

 In many cases, the data controller must inform participants about how their personal data, and which personal data, will be processed.
-This is a fundamental right under GDPR.
-The information must include who is the data controller, and the legal basis and purpose of the processing.
+This is a fundamental right under the GDPR.
+The information must include who is the data controller, the legal basis, and purpose of the processing.

-There are exceptions – for example, if it is impossible or would require disproportionate effort to inform research participants, such as in register-based research where the researcher has no access to identifiable data.
+There are exceptions to the right to be informed – for example, if it is impossible or would require disproportionate effort to inform research participants.
+This may be the case in register-based research where the researcher has no access to identifiable data and cannot contact the research subjects.

 Who can I share my research data with?

-Read more about sharing research data with personal information.
+Read more about sharing research data containing personal information.

 A journal wants access to data supporting my publication – what should I do?

-Sharing personal data with a journal requires the same type of legal review as any other request for disclosure of official documents.
-The request must be assessed in accordance with the Public Access to Information and Secrecy Act.
-Your registrar, legal adviser, Data Protection Officer, or research data support team can help with the process.
+Sharing data that contain personal information with a journal requires the same type of legal assessment as any other request for disclosure of official documents.
+The request must be reviewed in accordance with the Public Access to Information and Secrecy Act.
+Your organization's registrar, archivist, research data support team, legal advisers, or Data Protection Officer can help with the process.

-Read more about sharing research data with personal information.
+Read more about sharing research data containing personal information.

-Can I share data with a country outside the EU?
+Can I share data with a third country outside the EU?

 Yes, but a few extra steps are required.
-First, the same legal review must be conducted as for any other data sharing.
-If sharing is allowed, the transfer itself must be secure – for example, not by regular e-mail.
-Examples of transfers include:
+First, the same legal assessment must be conducted as for any other data sharing.
+If the data can be shared, the transfer itself must be secure – for example, not by regular e-mail.
+Examples of transfers of personal data to a third country include:

 - Storing personal data in a cloud service based outside the EU/EEA.

 Chapter V of GDPR governs international data transfers.
-Always consult a legal adviser to clarify what is permitted.
+Always consult a legal adviser or Data Protection Officer to clarify what is permitted.

-Does GDPR apply to data collected outside the EU?
+Does the GDPR apply to data collected outside the EU?

-Yes, if the data controller or processor is based in the EU/EEA, or if the research targets individuals within the EU/EEA, GDPR applies – even if the data were collected elsewhere.
+Yes, the GDPR applies if the data controller or processor is based in the EU/EEA, or if the research is intended for individuals within the EU/EEA – even if the data were collected outside the EU/EEA.

 If the personal data in my research are already published, do they still count as personal data?

 Yes.
-When you process personal data for research purposes, it counts as a new instance of processing under GDPR.
-You must still have a valid legal basis and specify the purpose of the processing, regardless of whether the data were previously published.
+When you process personal data for research purposes, the processing is assessed based on the individual research context.
+This means that your research counts as new processing under the GDPR.
+You must have a valid legal basis and specify the purpose of the processing, regardless of whether the data were previously published.

-Yes, because naming the creators of a work is a legal obligation under the Swedish Copyright Act (Act (1960:729) on Copyright on Literary and Artistic Works).
-This provides a legal basis (legal obligation) and purpose for the data processing involved in publishing such information.
+Yes, because naming the creators of a work is a legal obligation under the Swedish Copyright Act (SFS 1960:729).
+This provides a legal basis (legal obligation) and purpose for the data processing involved in publishing the information.